ritesh-120/Minor-Projects/2.Contact-us-Form/README.md

 # Contact Us Form Project

 This is a simple project for creating a "Contact Us" form using HTML and CSS.
 It allows users to send inquiries or messages to the website's administrators.
-The form includes fields for name, email, subject, and a message, and it is styled with CSS to make it visually appealing.
+The form includes fields for name, email, phone, and a message, and it is styled with CSS to make it visually appealing.

 ## Table of Contents